huangyingting/llm-inference/README.md

 # Optimizing Cost and Operations for Private Large Language Model Inference on Azure

 ## Introduction
 This article provides a method for private and cost-optimized deployment of large language models on the Azure cloud.
 It assumes the reader has foundational knowledge of large language models and Kubernetes.

-The proposed solution utilizes Azure Kubernetes Service along with open source projects for fast inference to build a proof-of-concept for affordable large language model hosting.
+It utilizes AKS spot instances, quantization techniques, and batching inference to reduce compute costs compared to traditional deployment approaches.

+A [proof-of-concept deployment](https://github.com/huangyingting/llm-inference) is presented using tools like cluster autoscaler, GPU node pools, pod affinity and tolerations to enable fast and resilient inference on low-cost spot instance GPU nodes.

 ### Reasons for running large language models privately
 There are several motivations for organizations to run large language models privately: